(Originally written April 2018, updated Oct 2019.)

-A regret that many entrepreneurs have is that they didn’t start building their audience sooner.
+A regret for many entrepreneurs is that they didn’t start building their audience sooner.

-If you think you might want to start a business one day, I recommend that you start growing your audience now...
+If you might want to start a business one day, I recommend that you start growing your audience now.

 How to start?

 Whatever you do, start now.

 Which social media platform to choose?
 Start with the one you personally enjoy using, whether it's Facebook, Youtube, Instagram, Medium, podcasting, Linkedin, Twitter, or Pinterest.
 Any of these are big enough to build you an audience.